simvue-io/docs/docs/integrations/moose.md

 MOOSE is an open source, parallel finite element framework for solving complex multiphysics problems.
 To make tracking a MOOSE simulation as simple as possible, a wrapper has been created which can automatically track key metrics from any MOOSE simulation.

+!!! further-docs
+    To view a detailed example of monitoring a MOOSE simulation using the MooseRun wrapper, [^^see the example here.^^](/examples/moose)

 [^^See here to view a full example of implementing the MooseRun wrapper to track a MOOSE simulation.^^](/examples/moose)

 ## What is tracked